 He then told the caller before hanging up, “To the death of every cop in New York.
 I wanna put, Love, Joe Gambino.
 You want me to put that in the ad?
 All you go fuck yourselves.
 Love and kisses, the Mafia.”

 A year later, Joseph and Tommy Gambino attended a dedication after donating more than one million dollars to Schneider’s Children’s Hospital on Long Island to help build a bone marrow transplant unit bearing their name.
 It was the first such unit in New York at the time.
 The unit still exists and still bears their name.
 At the dedication, Joseph Gambino told reporters, “Cancer has been a big thing in our life because our mother died of cancer.”
 And it was one of the main reasons why the family decided to create the foundation.

 Joseph and Tommy Gambino went to trial for their racketeering charges in February 1992.
 Twenty-two days into the trial, they pled guilty, paid a $12 million fine, and promised to get out of the trucking business.
 Both retired.
 Joseph Gambino died in 2020.
-His brother, Tommy, is still alive and spends his days actively involved in the charity he founded back in 1990.
+His brother, Tommy, spent his final years actively involved in the charity he founded back in 1990.
 He died in October 2023 at 94 years old.